sabinagva/java-rascal/README.md

 **Describe**

-> What do you want to happen?
+> What do you want to happen? : product to look like the screenshot
 > What is actually happening?

 **Isolate**

-> Where is the problem happening?
+> Where is the problem happening?: script.js file
 > Which function?
 Which line of code?
 > Use tools: `console.log()`, Chrome debugger